 Figure 1.
-Overview of the geography, physics and chemistry of ETNP Station P2 A. Map of the ETNP Oxygen Deficient Zone and the location of Station P2.
+Overview of the geography, physics and chemistry of ETNP Station P2.
+A. Map of the ETNP Oxygen Deficient Zone and the location of Station P2.
 Colors indicate chlorophyll concentrations at the surface as determined by MODIS satellite in 2012, while the black outline signifies the region containing <10 μM oxygen at 300 m.
 The red circle indicates the location of Station P2 (modified from Fuchsman et al 2019, credit Hilary Palevsky, Creative Comments License https://creativecommons.org/licenses/by/4.0/).
 B-D. Oceanographic parameters collected from a cast at 2017-01-13 12:15 CST (local time).
 The thin horizontal green line shows the location of the base of the photic zone (160m B-D), defined by the complete attenuation of the in-situ fluorescence, while the horizontal blue lines show the surface (90 m, C) and base of the ODZ (900m, B,D).
 B. shows temperature, salinity and oxygen.
 C. fluorescence and photosynthetically available radiation (PAR), focusing on the top 200m of the water column and photosynthetically active radiation, and D. beam attenuation and density.
 Acoustic data reveal diel migration patterns